 Act One: Ways of Describing the World.
 First installation of Making A Collection: An Exhibition in Three Acts.

 Mark Leithauser: Paintings, Drawings and Prints.
-Catalog.
+Catalogue.

 New Furniture by Joerling, Kopf, Ulinski.
-Catalog.
+Catalogue.

 Celebrating the Stitch.
 Contemporary embroidery.
 Brochure.